PINTO0309/tflite2tensorflow/README.md

   --optimizing_for_openvino_and_myriad
                         Optimizing graph for openvino/myriad --replace_swish_and_hardswish
-                        [Future support] Replace swish and hard-swish with each other --optimizing_hardswish_for_edgetpu
+                        Replace swish and hard-swish with each other --optimizing_hardswish_for_edgetpu
                         Optimizing hardswish for edgetpu --replace_prelu_and_minmax